 Autobiography presentation.
-Presentation on the topic "designing a resume, autobiography."
+Presentation on the topic "formatting a resume, autobiography."
 List of used literature

-An example of a literary autobiography I was born in Moscow on May 31, 1892.
-My father came from the Cossacks.
+Sample of a literary autobiography I was born in Moscow on May thirty-first, one thousand eight hundred and ninety-two.
+My father came from Cossacks.
 My mother was a domineering and stern woman.
-Our family was large and diverse, prone to art.
-The family sang a lot, played the piano, argued, loved the theater.
+Our family was large and diverse, inclined towards the arts.
+The family sang a lot, played the piano, argued, and loved the theater.
 I studied at the first Kyiv classical gymnasium.
-When I was in the sixth grade, our family broke up.
-From then on, I myself had to earn my living and study.
-In the last class of the gymnasium, I wrote my first story and published it in the Kiev literary magazine Ogni.
-It was, as far as I remember, in 1911.
-After graduating from the gymnasium, I spent two years at Kiev University, and then transferred to Moscow University.
+When I was in sixth grade, our family broke up.
+From then on I had to earn my own living and education.
+In the last grade of the gymnasium, I wrote my first story and published it in the Kiev literary magazine “Lights”.
+This was, as far as I remember, in nineteen hundred and eleven.
+After graduating from high school, I spent two years at Kiev University, and then transferred to Moscow University.
 In Moscow I lived through the October Revolution and heard Lenin several times.
 Traveled a lot.
 During the Great Patriotic War, I was a war correspondent on the Southern Front and also traveled to many places.
 I have written quite a lot in my life.
 I have always been interested in the lives of wonderful people.
 I have large sections of prose dedicated to Chekhov, Pushkin, Gaidar, Lermontov...
-But still, most of all I like to write about simple and obscure people, village children - my bosom friends.
+But most of all I like to write about simple and unknown people, village children - my bosom friends.

-Plan for writing a business autobiography The title of the document.
+Plan for writing a business autobiography Title of the document.
 Full Name.
 Date and place of birth.
-Brief information about the parents.
-Brief information about studies (full name of all educational institutions in which they studied).
+Brief information about parents.
+Brief information about your studies (full name of all educational institutions where you studied).
 Brief information about work activity (place of work and position in chronological order).
 Information about public work.
-Brief information about the composition of the family.
-Date of writing autobiography.
+Brief information about family composition.
+Date of writing the autobiography.
 Author's signature.

-When I grew up, they really wanted to make a village teacher out of me, and therefore they sent me to a church teacher's school, after graduating from which I was supposed to enter the Moscow Teachers' Institute.
+When I grew up, they really wanted to make me a village teacher and therefore sent me to a church teachers' school, after graduating from which I was supposed to enter the Moscow Teachers' Institute.
 Fortunately, this did not happen.
-I started writing poetry early, about nine years old, but I attribute conscious creativity to 16-17 years.
-Some of the poems of these years are placed in the "Radunitsa".
-At the age of eighteen, I was surprised, having sent my poems to magazines, that they were not being published, and I went to Petersburg.
-I was received very warmly there.
-The first one I saw was Blok, the second - Gorodetsky.
+I started writing poetry early, at the age of nine, but I date my conscious creativity to the age of 16-17.
+Some poems from these years are included in “Radunitsa”.
+At the age of eighteen, I was surprised when I sent my poems to magazines that they were not published, and I went to St. Petersburg.
+I was received very cordially there.
+The first person I saw was Blok, the second was Gorodetsky.
 When I looked at Blok, sweat dripped from me, because for the first time I saw a living poet.
-Gorodetsky introduced me to Klyuev, whom I had never heard a word about before.
-Despite all our internal strife, we struck up a great friendship with Klyuev.
-In the same years, I entered the Shanyavsky University, where I stayed for only 1 1/2 years, and again left for the countryside.
+Gorodetsky introduced me to Klyuev, about whom I had never heard a word.
+Despite all our internal strife, we developed a great friendship with Klyuev.
+During these same years, I entered Shanyavsky University, where I stayed for only 1 1/2 years, and again went to the village.
 At the University I met the poets Semenovsky, Nasedkin, Kolokolov and Filipchenko.
 Of the contemporary poets, I liked Blok, Bely and Klyuev the most.
-Bely gave me a lot in terms of form, while Blok and Klyuev taught me lyricism.
+Bely gave me a lot in terms of form, and Blok and Klyuev taught me lyricism.
 In 1919, with a number of comrades, I published a manifesto of Imagism.
 Imagism was the formal school that we wanted to establish.
-But this school had no ground and died of itself, leaving the truth behind the organic image.
-I would gladly give up many of my religious verses and poems, but they are of great importance as the path of the poet before the revolution.
-From the age of eight, my grandmother dragged me to different monasteries, because of her, all sorts of wanderers and pilgrims always huddled with us.
-Various spiritual verses were sung.
-Grandfather opposite.
-Was not a fool to drink.
-From his side, eternal unmarried weddings were arranged.
-After, when I left the village, I had to figure out my way of life for a long time.
-During the years of the revolution, he was entirely on the side of October, but he accepted everything in his own way, with a peasant bias.
-In terms of formal development, I am now more and more drawn to Pushkin.
-As for the rest of the autobiographical information, they are in my poems.
+But this school had no basis and died by itself, leaving the truth behind the organic image.
+I would gladly give up many of my religious poems and poems, but they are of great importance as a poet’s path to the revolution.
+From the age of eight, my grandmother dragged me to different monasteries; because of her, all sorts of wanderers and pilgrims were always living with us.
+Various spiritual poems were chanted.
+Grandfather is opposite.
+He was not a fool to drink.
+On his part, eternal unmarried weddings were arranged.
+Afterwards, when I left the village, I had to understand my way of life for a long time.
+During the years of the revolution he was entirely on the side of October, but he accepted everything in his own way, with a peasant bias.
+In terms of formal development, I am now drawn more and more towards Pushkin.
+As for the rest of the autobiographical information, it is in my poems.

 MAOU "Lyceum"